TOTP Secure Enrollment

 6. *Secure Key Response*: When the TOTP service receives the HTTP

-POST request with the nonce, it looks up the nonce from temporary
+POST request with the nonce, the redeem is atomic.
+The TOTP

-response (over the HTTPS/TLS secure channel) with the otpauth URI
+returns the response (over the HTTPS/TLS secure channel) with the

-containing the secret key in the legacy de facto format, the same
+otpauth URI containing the secret key in the legacy de facto

-data that would normally be provided in the QR Code by the
+format, the same data that would normally be provided in the QR

-[GoogleAuth] code prior to implementation of Secure Enrollment.
+Code by the [GoogleAuth] code prior to implementation of Secure

-At the same time, the TOTP service optionally saves the JSON
+Enrollment.
+At the same time, the TOTP service optionally stores

-device enrollment data contained in the POST request body for
+the JSON device enrollment data contained in the POST request

 7. *TOTP Enrollment*: The authenticator application extracts the